pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-beginner-route/README.md

 ## MANSION

 Walk out of the gym and menu:
+- Use Slot 4 Rare Candy on Nido
 - Bike east (hopping the ledge) to the Warden's house

 Talk to the Warden trading Gold Teeth for HM04.